 I will share the results of our consultation with your pediatrician, obstetrician, and/or midwife as appropriate.

-The cost for an initial in-home visit is a flat fee of $225; follow-up in-home visits are $150.* If you live further than a 30-minute drive from me, a travel fee of $25 will be assessed.
-Telehealth consultations are 60% of my regular rate, so $135 per 45-60 min consult, or $90 for a 30-min follow-up.
+My fee for an initial in-home visit is $250; follow-up in-home visits are $150.* If you live further than a 30-minute drive from me (Twinbrook in Rockville, MD), a travel fee of $25 will be assessed.
+Telehealth consultations are 60% of my regular rate, so $150 per 45–60 min consult, or $90 for a 30-min follow-up.
 I will provide an invoice to send to your insurance company to seek reimbursement.
+I am not in network with any insurance providers.

-*If you have Medicaid or WIC, I will reduce my rate by 50%; payment plans are available as needed.
+*If you have Medicaid or WIC, I will charge 60% of my usual rate; payment plans are available as needed.

 Sore nipples and painful breastfeeding